-Flinders Chase National Park Weekend Getaway
+Flinders Chase National Park Travel Guide

 Named after explorer Matthew Flinders, Flinders Chase National Park is a marvellous destination that will reignite your passion for exploring the wonders of Earth.
 This gorgeous national park is located in the western portion of Kangaroo Island.
 As one of the oldest protected reserves in South Australia, Flinders Chase National Park offers diverse wildlife and pristine natural views.
 When you explore the deepest reaches of the wilderness in this park, you will be amazed by intricate rock formations and sparkling blue waters.
 You may also be able to search for rare fossils and minerals.